-With the travel industry gripped by uncertainty as to which countries will open completely while others enforce 14-day quarantines for arriving residents, tourists and business travelers, even after Colombia joins the international community with air and sea connectivity, it will take more than an end-of-year holiday season for the country to regain some degree of tourism confidence.
-Among the many challenges for the government is promoting destinations that witnessed high levels of infections and deaths, including Cartagena and Barranquilla on the coast.
+With the travel industry still gripped by uncertainty as to which countries have opened completely, while others are enforcing quarantine for the unvaccinated, Colombia had rejoined the international community with air and sea connectivity, regaining a much-needed tourism booster.
+Among the challenges that still remain is government promotion of destinations that witnessed high levels of infections and deaths.

-Quarantine has given Colombia’s historic sites time to erase some of the human footprint and this bodes well for travel agents in promoting clean and environmentally sustainable destinations.
-But there is a question that cannot be answered at this pre-easing juncture: Will international tourists look at Colombia as a destination that ranks high on their post-pandemic bucket list, or will they flock to countries with more developed health infrastructure and return home options if there is a second wave?
+Quarantine gave Colombia’s historic sites time to erase some of the human footprint and this is a strong selling point for travel agents with environmentally sustainable destinations.
+But there is also the question that cannot be answered at this juncture: Will international tourists look at Colombia as a destination that ranks high on their post-pandemic bucket list, or will they flock to countries that jump-started the post-pandemic with aggressive sales promotion?

-Getting a late start on the international tourism circuit after one of the world’s most extended lockdowns, the tinted image of Colombia as “the land of magic realism” may seem too real for travelers in search of safe havens.
+Getting a late start on the international tourism circuit after one of the world’s most extended lockdowns and tinted image of Colombia as “the land of magic realism,” may seem still too real for travelers in search of a safe haven.
 Other selling points as “the happiest nation on earth” appear ludicrous given the human tragedy that has unfolded across South America.
 Then, data from the Ministry of Finance that unemployment in Colombia will surpass 17% for the second half of the year, and 7 million will lose their middle-class footing to join the ranks of the poor.
 Nation promotion at this moment seems nonsensical – even bizarre.